jmankoff/interaction/index.md

 - Programming Platforms: Android Platform/Github

 # Course Structure

-The most important goals in this class center around learning by doing.
-This means that hands on time trying out everything from implementation to interviewing is critical to learning.
-To help facilitate this, this class is mostly ‘flipped’ meaning that all of the information you need for this course will be provided in the form of assigned readings, rather than lectures (for the most part).
-In person meetings will be used for review and discussion, as well as collaborative work assignments that help you make progress toward your assigned homework.
-In other words, instead of getting information in lecture and doing assignments at home, you'll get information at home and (partially) do assignments in lecture.
+Many of the goals in this class center around learning by doing.
+This means that hands on time trying out everything from implementation to evaluation is critical to learning.
+An educational approach that can support this is 'flipped' classes.
+In these cases, readings and videos will be available *ahead* of class, while class time will be used for discussion, review, and homework.
+This means you'll be getting information at home and doing homework in lecture, rather than the reverse.
+We will help to support and guide your learning, but your preparation outside of class is *essential*.

-This structure will you allow you to work at a pace that is comfortable for you individually, rather than requiring lectures to fit a diverse range of backgrounds.
-It also means you'll easily be able to get more direct support when learning and practicing the
-material: whether from us or from other students in the class.

-However, this structure does require you to take more responsibility for your own learning: it is up to you to read the course materials before each class meeting, and to be willing to ask questions and seek help if there are any problems.
-We will serve as mediators and support for your learning, but your participation in and outside of class is essential.
-You are accountable for your own learning—but we are here to help!
+**Why break the mold of standard lecture classes?** I believe that this will *improve your learning* by allowing you to work at your own pace.
+I also value the chance to support you while you do work on assignments and practice material.
+However flipped classes require you to be independent and accountable for your own learning, stay on top of course materials, bring your questions to class and seek help if there are problems.

 # Workload
 This is a challenging, four credit class, meaning you should expect 8